Voyent/voyent-web-components/README.md

 bridgeit-web-components
 ============

 BridgeIt Web Components are a work in progress to leverage the power of Web Components, Polymer, bridgeit.io.js and the BridgeIt Services platform.
-To use these components you will need a BridgeIt Account and create a realm.
+To use these components you will need a BridgeIt Account and Realm.
 You can create a free account in the [BridgeIt Console](http://dev.bridgeit.io/console).

 ### Usage